-Sample sizes by season for PIT-tagged outmigrating juvenile Chinook were 587, 228, and 115 for fall, winter and spring respectively.
-Mean FL by season of these tagged fish were 69, 81, and 83 mm for fall, winter and spring groups.
-The small amount of growth from winter to spring could be in part due to low flows, cold temperatures, and high densities of juveniles.
-Mean weights increased from 4.3-6.3g from fall 2016 to spring 2017.
-Mean K was 1.21, 1.18, and 1.11 for the fall, winter, and spring groups, respectively.
-As expected, fish increased in size from fall to spring (Figure 14), however, fish had a slightly lower K factor in the spring.
+Sample sizes by season for PIT-tagged outmigrating juvenile Chinook were 288, 710, and 346 for fall, winter and spring respectively.
+Mean FL by season of these tagged fish were 70, 84, and 90 mm for fall, winter and spring groups.
+Mean weights increased from 5.9-8.3g from fall 2017 to spring 2018.
+Mean K was 1.17, 1.09, and 1.13 for the fall, winter, and spring groups, respectively.
+As expected, fish increased in size from fall to spring (Figure 17), however, fish had a slightly lower K factor in the spring.
 In general, K factor is highest in the spring, when conditions are more favorable.
 This deviation from the norm could be due to the low sample size collected in the spring.